 Fast forward to the 20th century, with the advent of computers, progress was made in the field of text-to-speech synthesis.
 In 1939, a system called the ‘VODER' (Voice Operating Demonstrator), was demonstrated at the World Fair in New York by Homer Dudley.
 It used an electronic circuit and produced robotic-sounding speech phrases.

 In the 1970s and 1980s, text-to-speech systems became increasingly popular, particularly in the field of assistive technology for individuals with disabilities.
 In 1976, AT&T's Bell Labs introduced “ELSY” – the first-ever rule-based text-to-speech system.
-Later in the decade, “DECTALK” by Equipment Corporation was developed – a popular system that utilized a concatenative approach.
+Later in the decade, “DECTALK” by Digital Equipment Corporation was developed – a popular system that utilized a concatenative approach.

 Today, text-to-speech systems have become more advanced in terms of natural-sounding speech and are a vital component of several technologies like digital assistants and in-car navigation systems.